big img

 Myopia Symptoms & Signs

-Symptoms of myopia, or nearsightedness can develop gradually or rapidly.
-Individuals with this mypopic eye condition often are diagnosed during childhood or adolescence.
+Symptoms of myopia, or nearsightedness, can develop gradually or rapidly.
+Individuals with this myopic eye condition often are diagnosed during childhood or adolescence.
 Nearsightedness tends to run in families.
-Symptoms of nearsightedness include:

-Individuals who are nearsighted may experience all or some of these symptoms of myopia.
-Nearsightedness does not affect the health of the eyes, but can be annoying and uncomfortable if left untreated.
+Nearsighted individuals may experience all or some of these symptoms of myopia.
+Nearsightedness does not affect the eyes' health but can be annoying and uncomfortable if left untreated.

 Procedures and Surgeries to Treat Myopia

 PRK is another refractive eye surgery that can improve nearsightedness.
-Similar to LASIK, the PRK procedure also uses a laser to reshape the front surface of the eye, to allow light to fall directly onto the retina of the eye.
+Similar to LASIK, the PRK procedure also uses a laser to reshape the eye's front surface, allowing light to fall directly onto the retina of the eye.
 The difference lies in how the doctor approaches the corneal tissue.
-During the LASIK procedure, the doctor will create a flap on the cornea to access the underlying corneal tissue, during PRK the doctor removes the surface cells of the cornea to access the underlying corneal tissue.
+During the LASIK procedure, the doctor will create a flap on the cornea to access the underlying corneal tissue; during PRK, the doctor removes the surface cells of the cornea to access the underlying corneal tissue.

 Refractive Lens Exchange (RLE)

-Refractive Lens Exchange is a vision correction procedure similar to cataract surgery in which the natural lens of the patient eye is replaced with an intraocular lens.
+Refractive Lens Exchange is a vision correction procedure similar to cataract surgery in which the natural lenses of the patient's eyes are replaced with intraocular lenses (corrective lenses).
 Patients who have RLE do not have cataracts.
-RLE is often done in patients over the age of 40.
+RLE is often done for patients over the age of 40.
 RLE is a more invasive procedure and is usually performed in a surgical center.

 ICL

-An implantable contact lens or ICL is placed inside your eye to permanently correct your vision.
-An ICL can be placed either in front of or behind your iris, the colored part of your eye.
+An implantable contact lens or ICL is placed inside your eye to correct vision problems permanently.
+It can be positioned in front of or behind your iris, the colored part of your eye.
 ICL is primarily intended for people over the age of 18 and under the age of 50.
 ICL is also an invasive procedure, primarily performed in a surgical center.

 Request Your Appointment Today!

 If you are looking to fix your myopia, schedule your no-cost, no-obligation consultation today.
-Or please call 312-444-1111, to begin planning your nearsightedness treatment.
+Or please callto begin planning your mtreatment.

 What Causes Nearsightedness?